 This memorable historic New England inn offers couples an intimate and romantic retreat.
 The Inn is rich in history, with scenic grounds, walking trails and colorful gardens designed by the Olmsted Brothers providing an atmosphere of quiet splendor.
 Enjoy flavorful New England style cuisine in Adair’s intimate fireside dining room, al fresco on their outdoor garden patio, or in the cozy library pub!
+Great option if you are looking for dog-friendly, pet-friendly hotels in the White Mountains, NH.

 The Sykes family invites you and your family to join them in the White Mountains and get close to nature.
 Climb a big mountain or go hiking on a scenic nature trail.
 Bring along your fishing poles and bathing suits and enjoy the crisp mountain waters.